info441-wi21/course_info/README.md

 Instructor: [Kyle Thayer](http://kylethayer.com)

-TA's: William Kwok, Chris Forbes
+TA's: Jill Nguyen, Nam Pham

 (The team wants to thank [Dave Stearns](https://www.linkedin.com/in/david-stearns-09a27319/) for making their material available as a base for this course and [Nigini Oliveira](http://nigini.me/) for his advice and version of the course repo.)